-Please refer to the MIQE guidelines [Bustin, S.A., Benes, V., et al. (2009) The MIQE Guidelines: minimum information for publication of quantitative real-time PCR experiments.
+Please refer to the MIQE guidelines [Bustin, S.A., Benes, V., et al. (2009) The MIQE Guidelines: minimum information for publication of quantitative realtime PCR experiments.
 Clin.
 Chem., 55(4): 611-622.] for a full discussion of qPCR data analysis appropriate for peer-reviewed publication.
 Briefly, this includes the following steps:

-- 1. Determine the efficiency of the standard curve by plotting the log of the input concentration against the C_q.
-This can be done automatically in most qPCR instrument software packages or via the NEB online qPCR tool (accessible through NEBiocalculator® at NEBiocalculator.neb.com).
+- 1. Determine the efficiency of the standard curve by plotting the log of the input concentration against the C_q .
+This can be done automatically in most qPCR instrument software packages or via the NEB online qPCR tool (accessible through NEBiocalculator[®] at NEBiocalculator.neb.com).
 The linear fit of this data should have a slope of -3.6 to -3.1, corresponding to a reaction efficiency of 90-110%. - 2.
-Verify that the linear fit of the standard curve data has a correlation coefficient (\mathbb{R}^2) value of ≥ 0.98 . - 3.
-Determine the reaction specificity by evaluating the melt profile.
-Amplification of the target sequence should typically result in the observation of a single melting peak.
-The melt profiles of the negative (no template) control samples should also be evaluated.
-The presence of NTC profiles that overlap the positive sample profiles may indicate the presence of contamination.
-Any samples whose melt profiles overlap the profile of the negative (no template) control samples should not be evaluated. - 4.
+Verify that the linear fit of the standard curve data has a correlation coefficient (R^2) value of ≥ 0.98 . - 3.
+Determine the reaction specificity by evaluating the difference between the template containing and non-template control reactions.
+A difference in Cq of 3 or greater should be observed. - 4.
 Evaluate any unknown samples with respect to appropriate standard curves or control samples, taking any dilution factors into account.

-Usage Notes:
+Usage Notes